Top 10 Best Black Sabbath Albums

 Either Dehumanizer or Cross Purposes, in my opinion, are the greatest Sabbath albums.
 Although, for some reason or another, the old albums get all the credit, and believe me, it can't be due to great music knowledge.

-Absolutely the heaviest songs with unlimited craziness of Sabbath are in this album.
-And also, those vocals are just the insanity with superb high screams.
+Absolutely the heaviest songs with the unlimited craziness of Sabbath are on this album.
+Also, those vocals are just insane with superb high screams.

 It's certainly not Master of Reality or Sabotage, but it's still kind of underrated and far better than its predecessor.
 Solid album, even if this marked the end of the original Sabbath lineup.